rafalcieslak/AlgAudio/README.md

 ### Using MSYS2

-From MSYS2 shell, use `pacman` to install following packages (for mingw subsystem, also choose an architecture you are compiling for):
+From MSYS2 shell, use `pacman` to install following packages (choose an architecture you are compiling for):

 	mingw/gcc
 	mingw/make